KyleHubbs008/Cybersecurity_Flashcards/README.md

 - **Question**: Define phishing.
   - **Answer**: Phishing is a type of social engineering attack where attackers deceive individuals into providing sensitive information.

+## Future Plans

+This is the first version of the Cybersecurity Flashcard App.
+Once I learn some frameworks, I plan to make it into a legit web app.
+Stay tuned for updates!

 ## Contributing

 Contributions are welcome!
 To contribute: